What are the best places for winter sun in Europe? Continue readings, and I will reveal them all!

 Although the best places to escape the winter in Portugal are the islands, you will find that many places in the mainland are pleasant as well.
 Below is a selection of excellent winter sun destinations in Portugal.

-With daily temperatures between 14 and 19 degrees Celsius (though much colder at night) and a whopping 290 days of sun per year, Lisbon is a great place to visit for winter sun in Europe – and what’s best is that most of the crowds are gone then.
+With daily temperatures between 14 and 19 degrees Celsius (though much colder at night) and a whopping 290 days of sun per year, Lisbon is a great place to visit – and what’s best is that most of the crowds are gone then.
 The city has an incredible array of attractions.

 Make sure to walk the streets of Alfama, one of the prettiest neighborhoods in town; ride the famous tram 28; listen to live Fado music; visit one of the many museums such as the National Azulejo Museum; go to the Monasteiro dos Jerónimos (Jerónimos Monastery) in Belem.
 You should also make it a point to eat the famous pastéis de nata and to explore the famous Time Out Market and lastly, to catch the sunset from one of the many viewpoints.